Using Players & Player Settings

 You can also use the Import/Export buttons to save your current player settings.
 This allows you to save and reload settings.
 Click the Export button to download the current player settings.
 You can then use the Import button to upload that file again and replace the current Player settings with those from the file.

-Note that if your settings refer to a playlist or categories that don't exist, they will be missing after the import.
+*Note that if your settings refer to a playlist or categories that no longer exist, they will be missing after the import.

 Sometimes your TrilbyTV Player may show a new code, this can happen after an OS update or if you choose to clear the cache and settings on the player device.

 Rather than deleting and adding a new player, you can swap the code by clicking Swap Player Code.
 Just enter the code now showing on your TrilbyTV Player screen, and the settings will be copied from the old to the new player.

 Clicking this will ask the Player to clear its Cache when it next refreshes.
 This means it deletes any content stored on the Player device and can be useful when troubleshooting.

 As it suggests, clicking this will remove the Player from your TrilbyTV.
 The player will return back to its initial loading screen, which will show the Code.